 Herbert Aaron, Hank’s father, built the house in 1942.
 It initially had three rooms, but the Aaron family gradually expanded the house.
 It now has seven rooms, and it is possible to see where the Aaron family added an extension to the house.
 In 2008, the city moved the home from its original location in the Toulminville section of Mobile to the ballpark.
-After a two-year restoration project, the house was dedicated as a historic house museum on April 14, 2010.
+After a nearly two-year restoration project, the house was dedicated as a historic house museum on April 14, 2010.

 Inside the home

 Hank Aaron’s voice greets visitors to the house with details about his childhood in segregated Mobile.
 A sign shows the step-by-step transformation of the home into a museum.

 The first room to the left used to be the bedroom of Hank and his brothers.
 It is now a room that preserves Aaron family pieces, including a dress worn by his mother Estella.

 The only room in the house that resembles its original appearance is the kitchen.

 The remainder of the exhibits chronicle Aaron’s illustrious baseball career starting with his stint playing semi-professional baseball for an independent Negro League team in Mobile.
 There are items from his time in the Minor Leagues, but the majority of artifacts are from his record-setting career with the Milwaukee and Atlanta Braves.
 There are also pieces from his final season in the Major Leagues with the Milwaukee Brewers.